Telcos block sites in wake of NZ government plea

-Australia’s major telcos have temporarily blocked a number of sites hosting footage of Friday’s terror attack in Christchurch, with the action following a plea from New Zealand’s Department of Internal Affairs to prevent it from being shared.
+Australia’s major telcos have temporarily blocked a number of sites hosting footage of Friday’s terror attack in Christchurch.

+The action follows a plea from New Zealand’s Department of Internal Affairs for help in stopping the spread of the footage online.

 Telstra announced the action on Twitter yesterday evening, adding: “We understand this may inconvenience some legitimate users of these sites, but these are extreme circumstances and we feel this is the right thing to do.”